-SharePoint Migrations can be challenging, painful, frustrating, and time consuming.
-They are also difficult to conceptualize and visualize, so I often use metaphors and analogies to try and ground the nebulous concepts involved with a SharePoint migration into a more familiar scenario.
+Planning for an enterprise SharePoint Migration can be challenging, painful, frustrating, and time consuming.
+Migrations are difficult to conceptualize and visualize, so I often use metaphors and analogies to try and ground the nebulous concepts involved with a SharePoint migration into a more familiar scenario.
 One of my favorite metaphors to leverage is moving to a new house or apartment.
 Not everyone has experienced a SharePoint Migration, but everyone has experienced moving to a new residence.

 Define SharePoint Migration Goals